 Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
-The following methods and assumptions were used by the Company to measure or disclose the fair values of financial assets and financial liabilities:
+The following methods and assumptions were used by the Group to measure or disclose the fair values of financial assets and financial liabilities:

-- (a) The carrying amount of cash and cash equivalents, receivables and payables approximate their fair value due to their short maturities. - (b) For financial assets and liabilities traded in an active market with standard terms and conditions, their fair value is determined based on market quotation price (including listed equity securities, beneficiary certificates, bonds and futures etc.) at the reporting date.
+- A. The carrying amount of cash and cash equivalents, trade receivables, accounts payable and other current liabilities approximate their fair value due to their short maturities. - B. For financial assets and liabilities traded in an active market with standard terms and conditions, their fair value is determined based on market quotation price (including listed equity securities, beneficiary certificates, bonds and futures etc.) at the reporting date.